 It is a great pleasure to be an expert in high performance and a sport technology specialist using technology innovations in Olympic sports; nano-technology, neuro-technology and computing science, which make it possible to take the performance lab out into the field and into the real world in which the athlete trains and competes.

 The Olympic Playing Field of Sport and Technology Innovation

-Below is a glimpse inside Fara's upcoming book, Superhuman Skill Sets: The Tao of High Performance.
-This book comes from decades of work and experiences with super human skill sets and elite tactical, medical and sports teams.
-Superhuman Skill Sets: The Tao of High Performanceis Fara's signature keynote speaking presentation and corporate retreat program in 2017-18.
+Below is a glimpse inside a book Fara is working on following decades of work and experiences with super human skill sets and elite tactical, medical and sports teams.
+Superhuman Skill Sets: The Tao of High Performanceis also Fara's signature keynote speaking presentation and corporate program for 2017-18.

 "Visualization has been enhanced into a superhuman skill set through the use of technology applications.